 What was I thinking?

-• Rather than hard-coding breakpoint sizes into variables and then generating resized images based on those, just loop through a “slice” (array) and pull the breakpoints from them.
+- Rather than hard-coding breakpoint sizes into variables and then generating resized images based on those, just loop through a “slice” (array) and pull the breakpoints from them.
 This makes it easier to adjust the breakpoints when desired.
 It also produces more elegant code, IMHO.

-• Use the picture element to offer choices of WebP and JPG image file formats, giving browsers a choice between two storage-efficient versions of each generated image.3
+pictureelement to offer choices of WebP and JPG image file formats, giving browsers a choice between two storage-efficient versions of each generated image.3 - For other optimization, depend on Hugo’s default settings, although it does have quite a few other options.

 The code and the comments